Classic Albums - Use Your Illusion II

 5. "Get in the Ring"

 "Get in the Ring" features aggressive, hard-hitting guitar riffs, and a fast-paced solo.
 The song is in the key of E minor, and the solo uses the E minor pentatonic and blues scales.
-Slash's playing is characterized by alternate picking, legato, and fast slides, resulting in a high-energy solo.
+Slash's playing is characterised by alternate picking, legato, and fast slides, resulting in a high-energy solo.

 6. "Shotgun Blues"